 This site began as a copy of Sean Costall's 1000AAQ.
-We are slowly rewritting and improving the information as it was very much outdated.
+We are slowly rewritting and improving some of the information as it may be outdated.
 Stay "tuned" for for more information as we aquire it.
 If you want to help, please send an email to webmaster(AT)dsmfaq(DOT)com with your name and some information about yourself.

 Recently Added or Modified Questions/Answers

 At least one member, Allen Lau, has successfuly mounted 18" wheels on his 1G, using Racing Hart Tracer 18 x 8.5 wheels with a 41mm offset.
 Allen described the wheel offset as being a key point in fitting the wheels; any more than a 41mm offset a...

 If you have no aftermarket items like a turbo timer, check under the drivers seat.
 There is a connection there that may have come loose.

 ** This list may be outdated **

 In ideal conditions: You can roughly get engine HP from multiplying lbsx10